Sparse Stream Semantic Registers: A Lightweight ISA Extension Accelerating General Sparse Linear Algebra: Architecture

 \cref{fig:arch_cluster} shows the integration of the default \gls{sssr} streamer into the Snitch \gls{cc} and cluster~\cite{Zaruba2021SnitchAT} used in evaluation.
 Like the previously integrated \gls{ssr} streamer, it is multiplexed with the double-precision \gls{fpu}'s register file.
 The \glspl{cc} preserve their existing memory topology, combining the core, FPU, and first \gls{issr} into one memory port and providing exclusive ports to the second \gls{issr} and \gls{essr}.
 We also extend the existing \gls{frep} hardware loop with a new mode using our stream control interface to issue one iteration per joint stream element.

 \Cref{tbl:arch_cluster} lists the essential design parameters and their possible values for the fully configurable cluster.
 All cores share an L1 instruction cache and an integer multiply-divide unit.
-A wide-bus \gls{dma} engine enables high-bandwidth data transfers between the \gls{tcdm} and main memory.
+A \revone{\gls{dma} engine connected to a wide memory bus} enables high-bandwidth data transfers between the \gls{tcdm} and main memory.
 It is controlled by a lightweight \gls{dmcc} which can also be used for cluster management and coordination.